samnooij/sequence_analysis_scripts/Links_to_other_tools.md

-# Links to other tools that I use/have used
+# Links to other tools that I have used

  - [Anaconda](https://www.anaconda.com/download/#linux)
  - [BioConda](https://bioconda.github.io/)